viamrobotics/docs/docs/services/slam/run-slam-webcam.md

 #### Step 1: Add and Calibrate your Webcam

-Follow these tutorials to connect and calibrate your webcam:
+Follow these tutorials to connect and calibrate your webcam as a modular component of your robot:

 * [Connect and configure a webcam](/components/camera/configure-a-camera/#connect-and-configure-a-webcam)
 * [Calibrate a camera](/components/camera/camera-calibration)